-What were you doing before you came to Ingenuity?
+What were you doing before you came to Ingenuity as Account Manager?

 As part of Ingenuity’s cracking PR team, Acuity, my experience lies almost solely in the PR industry.
 Aside a stint in the Houses of Parliament, and probably the less said about that the better, over the past four years I’ve worked across a wide variety of clients, from large technology brands, to Silicon Valley start-ups and even luxury clothing brands.
 Directly before coming to Ingenuity I was working for a countryside lifestyle PR agency, and spent a lot of time in muddy fields on press trips!

 Who would your 3 ideal dinner party guests be and why?

 Kirsty Young – it is my lifetime goal to appear on Desert Island Discs, so I reckon that cooking her a delicious supper would be a point in my favour.

 Tim Bell – Not because I particularly agree with his politics, but because he is an industry legend.
 I can’t help but think he’d have a few interesting stories to spin over a couple of bottles of wine.

 Ben Fogle – He’s a unique combination of an inspiring reality TV star – you don’t get many who use their fame to experience the best and toughest parts of what our world has to offer.
 He’s pretty cool and I want his guidance on how I can survive living in a little hut on a remote cliff-top…

 What’s your all-time favourite marketing campaign and why?